 Adult Religious Education

-Please refer to weekly bulletin for current meeting times and topics
+Please refer to the weekly bulletin for current meeting times and topics.

 Contact the Parish Office for Dates